 Races are never started until the river is sufficiently clear of river traffic and other obstructions.
-The SU and/or Rowing Sabbatical Officer will liaise with other river users before the event to make them aware of when racing will be held.
+The Coordinating SU and/or Rowing Sabbatical Officer will liaise with other regular river users before the event to make them aware of when racing will be held.

-Marshals are briefed to speak to other river users who appear on the Isis and keep the SU notified of their appearance on the course.
+Marshals are briefed to speak to other river users who appear on the Isis, advise them of how to observe the Harbour Master's Notice, and keep the SU notified of their appearance on the course.
 Signs are displayed at the Head and Foot of the river to alert other river users to the regatta in progress in accordance with the EA guidance.
 When the locks at either end of the stretch (Iffley Lock downstream; Osney Lock upstream) are manned, river traffic is given verbal notice from the EA as they approach the Isis.